ways to satisfy your wanderlust when you can't travel

 Virtually travel on an African Safari from Home

-East African safari provider Asilia Africa has put together a neat 360-degree virtual travel safari experience on their website.
+East African safari provider Asilia Africa has created a neat 360-degree virtual travel safari experience on YouTube.
 While many of the videos aim to inspire you to book your next big trip at one of their camps or lodges, some of them primarily focus on the local wildlife!

 Virtually see a pride of Lion on an African Safari from Home